newrelic/newrelic-php-agent/docs/development.md

 ### Configuration settings

 The PHP agent is configured using a **`newrelic.ini`** config file.
 To get started with configuring the PHP agent, create your own copy of the template found in `agent/scripts/newrelic.ini.template`.
 The `newrelic.ini` file needs to be placed in the same location as your `php.ini`.
 Running `php --ini` will tell you where that is.
 Once your `newrelic.ini` is created and in the correct location, edit it to add a license key, a unique application name, and a full path to your daemon.
 Make sure your log directory exists and is read/writable; `/opt/nr/logs` or `/var/log/` are good options.
-You may want to change the log levels for the [agent](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-loglevel) and [daemon](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-daemon-loglevel).
+The default log level for both is `info` but this can be changed in both the [agent](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-loglevel) and [daemon](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration#inivar-daemon-loglevel).
+The more verbose settings can generate a lot of information very quickly.
+When necessary, we suggest setting `debug` for short periods of time to identify problems.
 For more information on the PHP agent configuration see our [documentation](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration).

 Here are some suggested settings to change:
 ```
 newrelic.license = "<my_license_key>"
 newrelic.logfile = "/opt/nr/logs/php_agent.log"
-newrelic.loglevel = "verbosedebug"
 newrelic.appname = "<my_app_name>"
 newrelic.daemon.logfile = "/opt/nr/logs/newrelic-daemon.log"
-newrelic.daemon.loglevel = "debug"
 newrelic.daemon.location = "<parent_directory_of_php_agent>/newrelic-php-agent/bin/daemon"
-newrelic.daemon.collector_host = "staging-collector.newrelic.com"
 ```

 Once the agent is compiled, make sure the `newrelic.so` extension you just created is somewhere PHP can see it.
 You can do this by editing the `extension` setting.